TrustlessMike/Mimic/README.md

 ---

-Built with ⚡ on Solana | Powered by Firebase, Privy, Jupiter & Sphere Pay
+Built with ⚡ on Solana | Powered by Firebase, Privy, Jupiter & Coinbase